iivanoo/covid-apps-observer/data/data_us/reports/resources/com.augustahealth.android.augh.expresscare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.augustahealth.android.augh.expresscare 5 reviews"/>
 </p>

+> It's made it easy to do my dr visits from home!
+It still feels private and works for my lifestyle in today's world.<br> :date: __2021-03-12 20:54:08__

 > I loved it.
 It took 5 minutes and I can avoid a covid hotspot<br> :date: __2021-02-24 16:58:56__

 > Very helpful thanks<br> :date: __2020-12-15 17:58:19__